michaelkamprath/eater-sap-1-improvements/instruction-register-8-bit/README.md

 OUTPUT = $7800
 mov [OUTPUT], a
 ```
 This instruction will take the current value in the register `A` and write it to the display register.

 ## Microcode
 In order to generate the microcode image for the `27C4096` EEPROMs, I created a new microcode generation program (click here) that accounts for the new layout of this design.
 I also change the format of the configuration file slightly, notably changing the instruction steps configuration to be a dictionary where the key is the step number and the value is a list of step configuration options based on varying flags.
 This was done primarily to improve the clarity as the configuration file gets larger, but also make things easier when dealing with extended instructions which skip a step that is actually handled by the `XTD` byte.

 The "Beta 1" microcode configuration for this project is available [here](./microcode/).
+I have also visualized the microcode in [a spreadsheet here](https://docs.google.com/spreadsheets/d/1dE303KofFNmr9R2AhJyg4c5JZepmx5lBA1MQLOz1rY8/edit?usp=sharing).

 ## Assembly Code
 The sister project to this breadboard CPU is my customizable assembler, [BespokeASM](https://github.com/michaelkamprath/bespokeasm).
 I have updated the assembler to support the [addressing modes](https://github.com/michaelkamprath/bespokeasm/wiki/Assembly-Language-Syntax#addressing-modes) and [instruction configuration](https://github.com/michaelkamprath/bespokeasm/wiki/Instruction-Set-Configuration-File#machine-code-compilation) required by this change to my breadboard CPU's instruction set, plus generally improved it's functionality.
 BespokeASM requires a configuration file to generate machine code for any particular instruction set.
 The configuration file for this project's build can be found [here](./assembly/).

 To compile assembly code in a file name `my_code.asm` for this CPU using BespokeASM, the following command is used:
 ```
 bespokeasm compile -e 32767 -c /path/to/putey-beta1-bespokeasm-config.yaml my_code.asm
 ```

 This will generate a binary image file named `my_code.bin` that can be burned to the `28C256` ROM used for this computer.
 Note that the `-e` option indicates the ending address of the binary image, and Bespoke ASM will pad the image with 0's if the compiled code does not fill all addresses.
 The `--pretty-print` option can be added if a human readable output is additionally desired.

 Examples of assembly programs that can be run on this version of the breadboard CPU can be found [here](./examples/).

+## Project Notes
+### Data Sheets
+The key ICs used in this project are:

+* [`AT27C4096`](./datasheets/AT27C4096.pdf) - The 256K x 16 bit EPROM used for the microcode in this build.
+Note that the [`M27C4002`](./datasheets/M27C4002.pdf) is an equivalent chip from a different manufacturer and can be used instead of the  `AT27C4096`.
+* [`UM61512A`](./datasheets/UM61512A.pdf) - 64K x 8 bit static RAM used for the system RAM.
+* [`AT28C256`](./datasheets/AT28C256.pdf) - 32K x 8 bit EEPROM used for the system ROM in the memory module.
+* [`74LS257`](./datasheets/sn74ls257b.pdf) - Quadruple 2-to-1 line data selector with 3-state output.
+* [`74HCT238`](./datasheets/cd74hct238.pdf) - 3-to-8 line decoder with active high output.
+* [`74LS74`](./datasheets/sn74ls74a.pdf) - Duel D-type positive edge triggered flip-flops.

+There are other, more common ICs used too, but the above are the key new chips in this project.

+### Building Tips
+#### Upgrading from Previous Project
+When I constructed this project.
+I had already accomplished my previous [16-bit memory] and [extended control lines] projects.
+While they were certainly steps forward, they were not the right steps forward for when I want to go with this TTL CPU.
+As already indicated, this project replaces them, though it keeps the memory address register, program counter, and run mode selector from the 16-bit memory project.
+The rest of things had to be removed.

+I found it to be easier to simply remove all of the control lines, regardless of whether they go to a component that is staying in place.
+However, when doing so, I tagged each destination with the control line name so that it would be easier to know where each control line goes later.

+#### Chip Consolidation
+Many of the modules in this design use logic gate chips but not all the gates in each cheap.
+With careful preplanning, you can reduce chip usage by sharing the same logic gate chips amongst modules.
+Most notable targets are the `74LS04` inverters, `74LS08` AND gates, and the `74LS32` OR gates.